 It’s always worth considering how to use post-purchase emails in your email automation process.
-Our ecommerce statistics have shown how effective the post-purchase process can be, with a 18.21% conversion rate—putting it above birthday emails and even product & browse abandonment emails.
+Our ecommerce statistics have shown how effective one post-purchase email can be — the feedback request — with a 1.16% sent-to-conversion rate, which equals a 1,000%+ lift over regular email campaigns:

 There are several post-purchase emails you would be wise to remember.
 They are just as important as using effective welcome emails at the beginning of the purchase process.
 These post-purchase messages include essential messages that reaffirm customer trust and help transform those first-time buyers into repeat customers.

 The confirmation email is the essential message to send as soon as possible after a customer makes a purchase.
 This eases their mind and gives them something to refer to regarding their purchase.

 The confirmation email should contain essential information, such as their order number and a billing summary.
 The confirmation email also provides excellent examples to improve or enrich the post-purchase process, such as order tracking details and recommended products, based on personalized content.

 ‘Thank you for your purchase’ emails help your customers see your brand as more of a friendly store with passionate people, rather than a faceless website.
 As effective as this can be, it’s worth remembering that it’s best served only once after a first-time purchase, though there are ways to make the most of that sole ‘thank you’ send.